 Water quality trading (WQT) is an innovative, market-based, cost-effective mechanism to help achieve local water quality improvements (EPA, 2003).
 In WQT, sources with high costs of reducing pollution can purchase equal or greater pollution reductions from sources with lower costs.
 This cost difference provides an incentive for trading to occur.

-LDEQ is currently developing a WQT program, supported by state legislation and consistent with the Clean Water Act, and state and federal law, to facilitate trading among watershed stakeholders interested and eligible in participating in trading opportunities.
+LDEQ developed a WQT program, supported by state legislation and consistent with the Clean Water Act, and state and federal law, to facilitate trading among watershed stakeholders interested and eligible in participating in trading opportunities.
 This WQT program will allow participation by both point sources and nonpoint sources to help achieve water quality goals.

 Basics of WQT